siriscmv/clyde-tui/README.md

 ## Usage

-### Prebuilt binaries

-- Download the appropriate latest binary from [releases](https://github.com/siris01/clyde-tui/releases/)
-- Ensure the required ENV variables are present (see below)

-### From source

 - Create a new Discord user account and get its token
 - Create a private Discord server, enable Clyde, create a thread for Clyde and copy its ID
 - Create an .env file: